bagustris/disertasi-ser/s3_note.md

 ---
 2017-11-10
 prosody: the patterns of stress and intonation in a language.
 supresegmental: denoting a feature of an utterance other than the consonantal and vocalic components, for example (in English) stress and intonation.
 Segment: is "any discrete unit that can be identified, either physically or auditorily".
 low-rank matrix: approximation is a minimization problem, in which the cost function measures the fit between a given matrix (the data) and an approximating matrix (the optimization variable), subject to a constraint that the approximating matrix has reduced rank.--> represent music
 sparse matrix or sparse array is a matrix in which most of the elements are zero.
-By contrast, if most of the elements are nonzero, then the matrix is considered dense. --> represent
+By contrast, if most of the elements are nonzero, then the matrix is considered dense. --> represent what? speech?

 ---
 2017-11-24